jasonkmoses/Verification_ID_checker/README.md

 # Verification_ID_checker

-Checks if an id is an id or something else not completely finished yet AI still needs work on training.
+Checks if an id is an id or something else not completely finished yet AI still needs optimizing.

 # Requirements: